-Lucky for multifamily properties, the rule for interacting online with residents is simple: always respond.
+Lucky for multifamily properties, the rule for social media for apartments and interacting with residents is simple: always respond.

-If we haven’t sold you on a customer-centric approach to digital marketing, then here’s our final pitch.
+If we haven’t sold you on a customer-centric approach to social media for apartments, then here’s our final pitch.
 The business world is changing, and those multifamily properties that refuse to change with it will find themselves falling by the wayside.

-Bonnie Spinks (Pegasus Residential) tells her property managers to approach every negative comment as an opportunity for positive interaction.
+Bonnie Spinks of Pegasus Residential said she tells her property managers to approach every negative comment as an opportunity for positive interaction.

 Negative feedback, left unanswered, has the power to turn into negative word of mouth.
 When a property responds, not only does it demonstrate a commitment to that resident relationship, but it demonstrates a standard of customer service for any prospective resident who might be flipping through your property reviews.

-While it’s easy to see the potential danger of negative reviews, Bonnie emphasizes the importance of responding to all comments and reviews — even the positive ones.
+While it’s easy to see the potential danger of negative reviews, Pegasus Residential’s Bonnie Spinks emphasizes the importance of responding to all comments and reviews on your apartment social media — even the positive ones.

-“When it comes to positive feedback, I tell our property managers that it’s like receiving a compliment,” Bonnie says.
+“When it comes to positive feedback, I tell our property managers that it’s like receiving a compliment,” Spinks said.
 “When someone pays you a compliment, you don’t just stand there.
 You say thank you!
 You respond.
-The same is true for social media.”
+The same is true for social media for apartments.”